-The Ekadashi Tithi has a lot of importance in Hinduism.
-Ekadashi celebrated in the Krishna Paksha in the holy month of Kartik is called Rama Ekadashi.
-Rama is one of the names given to Mahalakshmi, hence the Rama form of Mahalakshmi is worshiped along with Lord Vishnu on this special day.
-This is the last Ekadashi before the end of Chaturmas, so this day is considered very auspicious.
+Ekadashi Tithi has a lot of importance in Hinduism.
+Ekadashi celebrated in the Krishna Paksha (Waning Moon Period) in the holy month of Kartika (as per the Hindu Calendar) is called Rama Ekadashi.
+Rama is one of the names given to Mahalakshmi, hence the Rama form of Mahalakshmi is worshipped along with Lord Vishnu on this special day.
+This is the last Ekadashi before the end of Chaturmas, so this day is considered to be very auspicious and beneficial for devotees who observe fasting.

 When is Rama Ekadashi 2022?